The Corporate Governance Review: France

 A French company may first try to identify its shareholding by providing in its articles of association an obligation to disclose any interests over 0.5 per cent in its share capital or a right to request certain information from the central securities depository (Euroclear France) as to the identity of its shareholders and the size of their shareholdings.

 In addition, articles of association may include a provision limiting the number of votes that may be exercised by a single shareholder.
-Such limitation will, however, be suspended for the duration of the first shareholders' meeting following completion of the offer, provided that the offeror has acquired at least two-thirds of the target's shares in the offer.
+However, that limitation will be suspended for the duration of the first shareholders' meeting following completion of the offer, provided that the offeror has acquired at least two-thirds of the target's shares in the offer.

-French law also permits equity warrants to be issued during an offer period.
+French law also permits equity warrants to be issued during an offer period (bons Breton).
 The warrants may be issued free of charge to all shareholders of the target prior to closing of the offer and may entitle the holders to subscribe for new shares on preferential terms.

 There should be no legal objection to a target board seeking a third party (a white knight) to make a competing offer for the target.
 Theoretically, a target could alternatively issue new shares to a third-party 'friendly' shareholder.
 However, such an issue would generally require specific shareholder approval, and therefore such a tactic would, in practice, be unusual.